-The G major scale is one of the most important scales to learn on piano, offering a strong foundation for both beginners and advanced players.
+The G major scale is one of the most important scales to learn on piano.
+It provides a strong foundation for beginners and is fundamental for advanced players.
 With only one sharp (F#), it’s easy to pick up and plays a key role in many musical genres, from classical to pop.
-In this guide, you’ll learn how to play the scale, master its fingering, and explore its connection to chords and songs.
+In this guide, you’ll learn how to play the scale, master its fingering and explore its connection to chords and songs.

 G major scale: notes and patterns